 b) through its Executive group:

 • reviewing and ratifying final examination classifications in the case of one or two Fail recommendations being made by examiners on re-examination of an HDR submission;

 • reviewing exceptional applications for embargo; and

 • approving requests for posthumous submission and examination.

 6.4.
-The ADVC RT&D, with the support of the School of Graduate Research, is responsible for:
+The ADVC RT&D or delegate, with the support of the School of Graduate Research, is responsible for:

 a) managing the HDR policy framework and developing and approving all associated procedures and supporting documents to this policy;